National Lending Service

 Requirements for Participation

-Institutions of all types may participate, including municipal, state, private, and university organizations that meet the American Association of Museums' definition of a museum:
+Institutions of all types may participate, including municipal, state, private, and university organizations that meet the American Alliance of Museums' definition of a museum:

 A legally organized nonprofit institution, essentially educational in nature, which owns or utilizes tangible objects, cares for them, and exhibits them to the public on some regular schedule.